li-2020-jl/Jialu-Li_Portfolio/dataviz3.md

   I like this one most because the strongly difference between these two charts can help me think the story behind and I can intuitively realize that the a lot of states is planning to easing restrictions.

+## Summary
+Considering individuals with visual disabilities is a very important note for me, that I kept weighing look over function when deciding on the color palette of my design.
+Furthermore, it is interesting that to see the feedbacks proves using before and after charts is an effective way to represent "change".
+Learned from the feedbacks for "redesign 1", I realize that putting too much information into the chart creates confusion easily.

 ## My Solution
-I chose to finalize the redesign 3 as it received the most appreciation.
+I chose to finalize the “redesign 3” as it received the most appreciation and it is my personal favorite.

-I first scraped out the data from the original article:
+I first scraped out the data from the original article and uploaded the data into Flourish Studio:

 <img src="scraped out data.png" width="500" />

-For the finalized chart redesign, I use Flourish Studio as the visualization tool.
-I chose a color palette with stronger contrast to address the feedbacks received.
+As mentioned above, I use Flourish Studio as a visualization tool.
+I chose a color palette with a stronger contrast to address the feedback received.
 The warm orange tone represents activeness, which represents few to no restrictions.
-The cool blue hue represents stillness, which represents comprehensive to some restrications.
-I also hind the state names as the charts are meant to show a overall.
-As this decision being made, viewer can always access detailed information hovering their mouse on a shapes.
+The cool blue hue represents stillness, which represents comprehensive to some restrictions.
+I also have a minimalist approach as the mean purpose of the chart is to show an overall view of the country.
+I hind the state names and detailed description of their restriction policy into popup windows.
+As this decision is made, the viewer can always access detailed information by hovering their mouse on the shapes representing the states.

 <div class="flourish-embed flourish-map" data-src="visualisation/3259130" data-url="https://flo.uri.sh/visualisation/3259130/embed"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
 <div class="flourish-embed flourish-map" data-src="visualisation/3262532" data-url="https://flo.uri.sh/visualisation/3262532/embed"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-## Summary